Intangible assets: groups: degrouping: reallocation between group members: candidates

 Form of election

-The required election must be made jointly, by notice in writing to the Inland Revenue, not more than 2 years after the end of the accounting period of company X within which the relevant time falls.
+The required election must be made jointly, by notice in writing to HM Revenue & Customs, not more than 2 years after the end of the accounting period of company X within which the relevant time falls.